Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 22. Central Pune Sarbojanin Durgotsav- Aagomoni Prabashi Sangha, Vrindaban Lawns

-23. Ramakrishna Mission- Near Dandekar Bridge Sinhagad Road
+23. Ramakrishna Mission- Near Dandekar Bridge, Sinhagad Road

 24. Sri Sarada Math – Dattawadi PCMC